Le Nord-Est de France

 Products of the departments of Picardie include dairy, cheese, vegetables, and white beans from Soissons.
 Ficelle Picarde, rolled crèpes stuffed with ham, cheese, and mushrooms, topped with more cheese and baked, is a classic Picardy dish.
 Pâté de canard d’Amiens en croute is a duck paté in thick pastry from the early 1640s; Flamiche aux Poireaux is a pie with leeks, creme fraiche, a touch of butter from the late 18th century; Chantilly cream is whipped with a pod of vanilla; Gâteau Battu is a moist brioche-like cake, typical as an Easter dessert.

-Nord-Pas de Calais is known for Flemish architecture, while Picardie has beautiful cathedrals, churches, and abbeys, such as Château de Chantilly and Château de Compiègne.
+Nord-Pas de Calais is known for Flemish architecture, while Picardie has Renaissance and Baroque cathedrals, churches, and abbeys, such as Château de Chantilly and Château de Compiègne.

 Hauts-de-France includes 2 major cities: the regional capital of Lille and the Picardie prefecture of Amiens.
 Amiens Cathedral, the Mining Basin, and several Flemish belfries are UNESCO World Heritage sites.
 Many battlefields from the World Wars are located in Haut-de-France.

-Grand Est is a large, diverse region bordered to the north and east by Belgium, Luxembourg, Germany, and Switzerland that combined former regions of Alsace, Lorraine, and Champagne-Ardenne.
+Grand Est is a large, diverse region bordered to the north and east by Belgium, Luxembourg, Germany, and Switzerland, which combined the former regions of Alsace, Lorraine, and Champagne-Ardenne in 2016.

 Although French is the official language of all of France, Alsacian is a regional language, similar to Swiss-German, spoken in Alsace and part of Lorraine.
 Francique is a Germanic dialect spoken by some in the Moselle department of Lorraine.
 In the rest of Lorraine, some speak the francophone Lorrain (langue d’oil) dialect; some in Champagne speak the francophone champenois.